-Did you know that in 2015 over 193,000 businesses¹ retained the services of a marketing consultant?
+Did you know that hundreds of thousands of businesses¹ retain the services of a marketing consultant?
 Whoa!
 That’s a ton of much-needed help and support given.
 And why not?
 Marketing consultants are critical to the success of many businesses both large and small.

 There are so many benefits of hiring a marketing consultant, not only because I myself am one, but consultants help businesses turn themselves around, gain clarity, renew purpose, and breathe new life and excitement into an organization.